nguyenning/Leaflet.defaultextent/README.md

 Leaflet.defaultextent
 =====================

-Adds a Default Extent button on a Leaflet map.
+Adds a Default Extent button that returns to the original start extent of the map when clicked.
+Similar to the [HomeButton](https://developers.arcgis.com/javascript/jssamples/widget_home.html) widget.

 ## Using the plugin